sachinchoolur/lightGallery/site-astro/src/content/docs/accessibility.md

 With `trapFocus` (default `true`):

--   Focus moves into the gallery when it opens and cycles inside it — `Tab` never escapes to the page behind the backdrop.
+-   Focus moves into the gallery when it opens and cycles inside it, `Tab` never escapes to the page behind the backdrop.
 -   When the gallery closes, focus **returns to the trigger** that opened it.